Visperi/WinampRPC/README.md

 1. Ensure you meet the requirements
 2. Download the files and place them in the same directory
-3. Run main.py while using winamp
+3. Run main.py while using Winamp

 ## Custom assets

 To show album art instead of default Winamp logo, you need to:

 1. Make your own Discord app for this script
+2. Make files `album_covers.json` and `album_name_exceptions.txt`
-2. In `settings.json`
+3. In `settings.json`
     * Replace the `client_id` with your app id
     * set `custom_assets` true
     * Define the default large asset key and text (if any)
     * Define the small asset key and text (if any)
-3. Upload some assets and add corresponding `album name: asset key` pairs to `album_covers.json` (except the default large asset key and small asset key)
+4. Upload some assets and add corresponding `album name: asset key` pairs to `album_covers.json` (except the default large asset key and small asset key)

+If you have multiple albums with same name, add the duplicate album name to `album_name_exceptions.txt` each on their own line.
+These albums are then returned in format `Artist - Album name` instead of just the album name when searching for album asset keys.
+Remember to take this into account when adding new data to `album_covers.json`.

 Do note that due to restrictions in the api, following rules must be followed when making asset keys:

+- There can be maximum of 150 assets for your app
 - The keys must be maximum of 30 characters long
 - The keys must not have any special characters (including spaces)
 - The keys in `album_covers.json` and `settings.json` must be exact matches with the ones in the api